kevydotvinu/devtainer/README.md

-# Go Devtainer
+# Devtainer
-This creates a development container for the project.
+This creates a standalone container for the development.

 ## MetalLB
 ```